eonx-com/easy-monorepo/packages/EasyBugsnag/docs/client-factory.md

 application, so you can focus on notifying your errors/exceptions instead of the boilerplate Bugsnag setup.
 It uses a **client factory** to do this.

-This factory implements `EonX\EasyBugsnag\Interfaces\ClientFactoryInterface` which is able to create the client from just your Bugsnag Integration API key.
+This factory implements `EonX\EasyBugsnag\Factory\ClientFactoryInterface` which is able to create the client from just your Bugsnag Integration API key.

 However, if needed you can set your own implementations of the following additional objects used by the Bugsnag client: